Nourish Your Nervous System with Kathleen Pratt

 Read my article "The secret to managing stress well"

 This online program combines the ancient wisdom practices of yoga and mindfulness with current research.
-No yoga experience is required.
-A trauma-sensitive approach offers participants choices about how they practice, honouring their pace and comfort level.

 You will learn about your nervous system, in addition to gentle movement, breathing, and mindfulness exercises to reduce stress.
 These simple and effective techniques can be used to restore balance and promote recovery in the body and mind.